-ABOUT THIS WEEK'S TORAH PORTION
+ABOUT THIS WEEK'S TORAH READING

 QUESTIONS FOR TORAH STUDY

-Shabbat Candle Lighting for Friday, February 2, is at 5:15 p.m.
+Candle Lighting for Friday, April 20, is at 7:24 p.m.

 The questions below are discussed during each week's Torah reading.